dlang-community/Pegged/pegged/docs/Grammar Composition.md

 Grammar Composition
 ===================

 As seen in [[Using a Grammar]], a grammar is a standard **Pegged** parser.
 That means you can call a grammar in another grammar, as you do for the predefined parsers.
 In fact, a grammar is nothing but a parser with a lot of plumbing inside.
 That opens whole vistas for modularization and code re-use.
-If you see in a grammar any functionality in a grammar that could be extracted and stand by itself, make it another grammar.
+If you see in a grammar any functionality that could be extracted and stand by itself, make it another grammar.

 Have a look for example at the `pegged.examples.strings` and `pegged.examples.numbers` modules.
 They define grammars that recognize respectively double-quote-delimited strings and standard integer and floating point numbers.
 To use them in your own grammar definitions, just import the modules to make the symbols visible.